November 12, 2008

-The College of Arts and Sciences, Africana Studies and Latinos for a United Campus, in association with the National Boricua Human Rights Network, present a discussion with Ricardo Jimenez, former political prisoner and human rights activist, on Wednesday, March 3, 2010 at 5 p.m. in the Anthony J. Drexel Picture Gallery, Main Building third floor (32nd and Chestnut Streets).
+The College of Arts and Sciences, Africana Studies and Latinos for a United Campus in association with the National Boricua Human Rights Network present Ricardo Jimanez, former political prisoner and human rights activist.

-Jimenez, accused of belonging to a radical underground independence group, was arrested in 1980 for seditious conspiracy and related charges and received a sentence of 98 years.
-While in prison, Jimenez taught math and basic literacy to illiterate prisoners and provided tutoring for the GED exam and English as a Second Language.
-He worked to develop educational programs to teach other prisoners about HIV/AIDS.
-Jimenez was granted a pardon in 1999 by President Clinton and has since continued his human rights activism and outreach about HIV/AIDS.
+Jiménez was accused of belonging to a radical underground independence group and was arrested in 1980 for seditious conspiracy and related charges and received a sentence of 98 years.
+While in prison, Jimanez taught math and basic literacy to illiterate prisoners as well as providing tutoring for the GED exam and English as a second language.
+In the face of the HIV/AIDS, he worked to develop educational programs for other prisoners about the disease.
+He was granted a pardon in 1999 by President Clinton and has since continued his human rights activism and outreach about HIV/AIDS.